ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/03-RMSD_Analysis_with_pytraj.md

 ---

 ### Computing RMSD
-We are now ready to use pytraj in Jupyter notebook.
-First load `pytraj`, `numpy`, and `matplotlib` modules.
-Then change into the directory where the input data files are located.
+We are now ready to use pytraj in a Jupyter notebook.

 [View Notebook]({{ site.repo_url }}/blob/{{ site.default_branch }}/code/Notebooks/pytraj_rmsd.ipynb)